-The agent under a power of attorney always has an overriding obligation, commonly known as a fiduciary obligation, to make decisions that are in the best interests of the principal (the person who named the agent under the power of attorney).
+By law, the agent under a power of attorney has an overriding obligation, commonly known as a fiduciary obligation, to make financial decisions that are in the best interests of the principal (the person who named the agent under the power of attorney).

-Just because a power of attorney grants the agent a power it doesn’t mean they have the right to act on that power.
+A power of attorney doesn’t grant full financial rights regarding assets.
 “Based on fiduciary obligations, just because it says you have the power doesn’t mean you have the right,” Furman explains.
-“The right to act is based on the fiduciary circumstances.
+“The right to act is based on fiduciary circumstances.
 If the action is not in the best interests of the principal then, notwithstanding that you have the power to act, you do not have the right to act,” he says.

 “It’s important that people understand that this fiduciary obligation is not stated in the power of attorney, and it doesn’t need to be because it is implied by law,” Furman says.
 “The fiduciary obligation is an aggressive restriction placed on the agent under a power of attorney” to protect the principal.